holoviz/panel/doc/tutorials/basic/pn_panel.md

-# Display objects with `pn.panel`
+# Display Content with `pn.panel`

-In this guide you will learn to display Python objects easily and dynamically with `pn.panel`:
+In this guide, we will learn to display Python objects easily and dynamically with `pn.panel`:

 - Display a string with `pn.panel(some_string)`
-- Display plot figures like [Matplotlib](https://matplotlib.org/), [hvPlot](https://hvplot.holoviz.org) and [Plotly](https://plotly.com/python/) with `pn.panel(fig)`
+- Display plot figures like [Matplotlib](https://matplotlib.org/), [hvPlot](https://hvplot.holoviz.org), and [Plotly](https://plotly.com/python/) with `pn.panel(fig)`
 - Display DataFrames with `pn.panel(df)`
 - Display most Python objects with `pn.panel(some_python_object)`
 - Configure how an object is displayed by giving arguments to `pn.panel`
 - Display most Python objects in *layouts* like `pn.Column` with and without the use of `pn.panel`
 - Use a specific *Pane* instead of `pn.panel` if performance is key
-- Add javascript dependencies via `pn.extension`.
-For example `pn.extension("plotly")`
+- Add JavaScript dependencies via `pn.extension`.
+For example, `pn.extension("plotly")`

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask to *run the code* in the sections below, we may execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ```{pyodide}